 Are vines starting to snake through some of the trees growing in your yard?
-Every trusted tree service in Cedar Park, TX, will tell you to remove them.
+Every trusted tree service will tell you to remove them.

 Unfortunately, the answer to the question, “Are vines bad for trees?” is “yes.”
 Even though they might not necessarily look like they would do much damage, they can be more harmful than you think.
 By the time you notice their adverse effects, you’ll wish you had done something about them sooner.